pub struct Vector<K: Scalar> {

 fn fmt(&self, f: &mut Formatter<'_>) -> Result

-Formats the Vector<K>
+Formats the Vector<K> for display.

 §Parameters

-: A mutable reference to afmt::Formatter
+f: A mutable reference to afmt::Formatterfor formatting.

 §Returns

-: Indicates success or failure of the formatting.
+fmt::Result: Indicates success or failure of the formatting.

 §Panics